Need Help? Give us a call.

 With debt consolidation, you can roll up all those different daily payments into a larger weekly payment.

-In terms of how it can help your business, debt consolidation brings all the same advantages of normal debt financing: you’ll save money, get more capital, have longer to pay off your debt, and can spend more flexibly with a looser cash flow.
+In terms of how it can help your business, debt consolidation brings all the same advantages of normal debt financing: you’ll save money, get more capital, have longer to pay off your debt, and be able to spend more flexibly.

 Plus, you get to establish a more regular payment schedule and bring together your various sources of business credit.
 You can worry less about forgetting to make a payment and hurting your credit score, too.

-When you’re refinancing a loan, you’re essentially paying it all off early—with the proceeds of another loan.
+When you’re refinancing debt, you’re essentially paying it all off early—with the proceeds of another loan.

 That’s all well and good, but some lenders actually attach prepayment penalties to their loans—and these should be a factor in your decision whether or not to refinance.